AnthonyByansi/Predictive-Healthcare-Analytics-Modeling-Patient-Outcomes/README.md

 ## Team
 The project will be carried out by a team of data scientists, healthcare professionals, and software engineers.
 The team will work together to ensure that the models developed are accurate, reliable, and effective in improving patient outcomes

+## Conclusion
+**Predictive healthcare analytics**  is a crucial area that can have a significant impact on improving patient outcomes.
+This project aims to develop models that can predict patient outcomes based on various factors such as demographics, comorbidities, and treatments.
+By using advanced analytics techniques, such as machine learning, the project will develop models that can help providers tailor treatment plans to individual patients and improve overall outcomes.
+The project will deliver a well-documented codebase, a report summarizing the methodology and findings, and a dashboard or visualization tool to help providers interpret the model's output.